However, we’ve put together some easy and classic rock ukulele songs to play on the ukulele here.

 Chords for This Song: Am, G, F

-“All along the Watchtower” is one of our favorite rock ukulele songs of all the songs that we recommend to play for beginners.
+“All Along the Watchtower” is one of our favorite rock ukulele songs of all the songs that we recommend to play for beginners.
 The song’s descending/ascending chord progression with a minor mood seems like a total win.

 Tutorial